 - Serve garnished with chopped basil or parsley (optional).

-- Chicken should reach an internal temperature of 165 degrees before consuming.
-Always check the internal temperature with an instant-read thermometer.
+- According to the FDA, the chicken should reach an internal temperature of 165 degrees before consuming.